erik-sn/webapp/README.md

 - <b>test</b>: Run all tests inside the __tests__ directory
 - <b>tdd</b>: Run test in watch mode, after every save the tests are re-run (test driven design)
 - <b>cover</b>: Run test and generate a coverage report indicating which code was executed while tests were ran.
-HTML report is added to the `/app/coverage` directory
+HTML report is added to the `/coverage` directory
+- <b>lint</b>: run tslint on the src directory to fix any trivial formatting issues and raise issue with more serious ones
-- <b>build</b>: run the webpack build configuration to compile TypeScript/ES6 into ES5 javascript in the /dist directory
+- <b>build</b>: run the webpack build configuration to compile TypeScript/ES6 into ES5 javascript in the /dist directory.
+Before building linting and a coverage test are run.
 - <b>start</b>: start the production server which hosts the minified/uglified versions of javascript/css files and supports server side rendering with React Router & Redux.
 Designed for use in production, runs by default on port 4000.